cxzhu/Paired-Tag/README.md

-# Paired-tag Analysis
+# Paired-Tag Analysis
-Analysis of Paired-tag/Paired-seq datasets include the following steps:
+Analysis of Paired-Tag/Paired-seq datasets include the following steps:

 ## 1 Pre-processing
 Extract cellular barcode from Read2, map the reads to reference cell_ID, and convert the mapped cell ID samfiles to useable fastq files.